dry-python/returns/docs/pages/pipeline.rst

    to read a file in a functional way
 3. We are using impure and pure operations inside the pipeline: this helps us to understand how our app works.
-   Which parts do access the file system and which just work.
+   Which parts do access the file system and which just work

-However, you can still use imperative approach wrapped into ``@impure_safe``, your choice!
+However, you can still use the imperative approach with ``with:`` or ``try/finally`` wrapped into ``@impure_safe`` decorator, your choice!
 We don't recommend to mix these two.
-Stick to one you like more.
+Stick to one you like the most.

 is_successful